Position Title

 About

 Professor José Juan Pérez Meléndez is a historian of Latin America and the Caribbean who specializes on nineteenth-century Brazil in broad Atlantic and world history contexts.
 His research centers on political, business and migratory dynamics that have shaped governmental mechanisms of population control and transport in the Americas.
 Before arriving at Davis, Professor Pérez Meléndez completed a postdoctoral stay as a Max Weber Fellow at the European University Institute in Florence.
-He is currently writing Peopling for Profit: Colonization and the Brazilian Empire, 1808-1889, a book that charts the formation of early migration policy in Brazil in counterpoint to global processes.
+His first book, titled Peopling for Profit in Imperial Brazil: Directed Migrations and the Business of Nineteenth-Century Colonization (2024), charts the formation of early migration policy in Brazil in counterpoint to global processes.
+He is currently working on two different book projects: one surveying the functional meanings of monarchism across post-independence Latin America, and the other detailing a company/environmental history of the leading navigation company in the Brazilian Empire.

 Research Focus

-The long nineteenth century, Global history, Latin America and the Caribbean, Brazil, the Atlantic in the Age of Revolutions, migrations, slavery, business history and companies, nineteenth-century colonization, intellectual history.
+The long nineteenth century, world history, Latin America and the Caribbean, Brazil, the Atlantic in the Age of Revolutions, migrations, slavery and the illegal slave trade, business history and companies, nineteenth-century colonization, comparative/connected histories, intellectual history, Puerto Rico, US imperialism, decolonization movements

 Publications